zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 result of symmetrically encrypting A's ID pubkey with the combined key of A and B, using A's ID pubkey as the nonce.

-## Shared announcements
-Each peer generates a **shared signing keypair**.
-This is an Ed25519 signing keypair.
-It is saved across sessions, and changes only as described below.

-We send our shared signing pubkey to all our friends, sending it to a friend whenever we establish a friend connection with them.
-When we delete a friend, we generate a new shared signing keypair, delete the old one, and send the new one to all currently connected friends.

-Friends confirm receipt of shared signing pubkeys, and we keep track of which friends have confirmed that they have our current shared signing pubkey.

-We save across sessions the latest shared signing pubkey we have received from each friend.

-Shared signing pubkeys are to be treated as *secret* information, not to be shared with anyone except as described above.

-Our **shared announcement** consists of a random nonce followed by our timestamped connection info signed with our shared signing keypair, and then authenticatedly encrypted with the nonce using the shared signing public key as a symmetric encryption key.
-The symmetric authenticated encryption algorithm for this purpose is XSalsa20Poly1305 (`crypto_secretbox` in NaCl).

-The encryption prevents the node where the announcement is stored from reading the announcement (which may contain information, such as timestamps and our choice of TCP relays, which might be used to identify us), while the signature prevents our friends from faking an announcement for us.

-Our shared announcement is announced with announcement secret key(s) the timed hashes of our shared signing pubkey.

-We make a shared announcement as long as at least one friend is believed to have our current shared signing pubkey, and we make individual announcements for each of our other friends.
-We can not be certain that a friend who previously received our shared key will still have it subsequently, since they might for various exceptional reasons have reverted to an earlier save state.
-So as a precaution, we also make "low-intensity" individual announcements for such friends.

 ## Invite announcements
 An **invite code** is the first 16 bytes of the SHA256 hash of the public key of an Ed25519 signing keypair, called the **invite keypair**.